 Keep Your Passion Alive

 Finding passion is great.
-Keeping it requires self-awareness (see section above).
+Keeping it requires self-awareness (see the section above).
 To keep your passion alive, follow these helpful steps:

 • Pace Yourself: It is true that the time window it takes to strategize, plan, and execute a project is being reduced every year.
 With advances in technology and ever-increasing workforce efficiencies, projects can be up and running in no time.
 Yet you must keep a close check on the pace with which you expect your projects to be completed or you will likely experience burnout.
 Imagine the cheetah.
 He runs short sprints but not every second of every day.

 • Monitor Your Own Ambition: Reading books and blogs and brainstorming with your leadership team is enough to excite anyone.
-Leaders must be doers, and if you’re a good leader, you are trying to figure out how execute all of the amazing ideas in your head.
+Leaders must be doers, and if you’re a good leader, you are trying to figure out how to execute all of the amazing ideas in your head.
 To keep your passion alive, ensure that you have the ability to execute with excellence.
 Focus on making an impact for your organization as a way to keep your own personal momentum going.

 • Avoid Overstimulation: Overstimulation is an imbalance between incoming thoughts and the time it takes to process them.
 When you’re reading so many leadership blogs that you don’t have time to think about them, then ironically, you hamper true innovation.
 Some of the best breakthroughs in the business (and scientific) world happen when their inventors turn off the incoming information and simply relax and digest what they have consumed up to that point.

-Time management has the potential to be one of the greatest catalysts for personal growth, because with it, you can manage everything else, including the other three areas we have discussed.
+Time management has the potential to be one of the greatest catalysts for personal growth, because, with it, you can manage everything else, including the other three areas we have discussed.
 Review these tips to keep your personal time in check:

 • Set Boundaries For Your Day: It’s easy to get sucked into being busy doing nothing.
 Sometimes we just like to check the easy items off of our to-do list, and other times we have people pulling us in different directions.
-Either way, determining your most important activities, and doing those first, will change not only your workplace, but your life.
+Either way, determining your most important activities, and doing those first, will change not only your workplace but your life.
 Watch this video on completing “Big Rocks” first before anything else.

 • Discern What Is Really Important: Identifying your big rocks may be easier said than done.
 For leaders and managers, it can sometimes feel that everything is a big rock.
 Upon closer examination, however, that is not that case.
 Utilize the 80/20 rule to help identify your big rocks.
-The 80/20 rule says that 80 percent of your impact will me had with 20 percent of your actions.
+The 80/20 rule says that 80 percent of your impact will be had with 20 percent of your actions.
 Therefore, identify those actions that lead to the greatest impact and put your focus there.

 • Overcome Perfectionism: There is a saying that perfection is the enemy of done.
 This has never been truer than it is in today’s fast-paced world.
 Perfectionism is craftsmanship at its finest.
-The world’s greatest pieces of art, music, theater, food etc are wonderful examples of craftsmanship.
+The world’s greatest pieces of art, music, theater, food, etc are wonderful examples of craftsmanship.
 The problem is, you most likely are not hired to be a craftsman.
 Therefore, you must find an off-the-job outlet for your craftsmanship, while not letting it interfere with your ability to complete important projects.
 On the job, a helpful trick can be to set a time budget.
 Before you embark on a project, ask yourself what a reasonable time would be to complete the project.
 Then literally set a timer and work to get done within the bounds of the clock.